Do work that matters.

 ESSENTIAL DUTIES & RESPONSIBILITIES

-• Other duties as assigned.
+• Other duties and tasks as needed.

 KNOWLEDGE, SKILLS & ABILITIES